 In 2010 we successfully met our target of reducing absolute carbon emissions by 5% versus 2007 baseline levels.
 In fact, we exceeded that goal – absolute emissions were reduced by 8%, equivalent to just over 13,000 tonnes of emissions.

-In 2012 BMO set a new target: to reduce absolute enterprise carbon emissions by 10% by the end of fiscal 2016.
+In 2012 we successfully met a second target which was to reduce absolute enterprise carbon emissions by 10% versus 2011 baseline levels by the end of fiscal 2016.

-We’ll use the same formula we used to achieve our 2010 goal:
+We’ll use the same formula we used to achieve our prior goals:

 As a financial institution occupying office buildings and retail branches, our use of water is limited primarily to kitchens and washrooms.
 Establishing a baseline for water consumption across our enterprise has been challenging mainly due to the availability of reliable data.
 We continue to focus on establishing a reliable baseline before committing to reduction targets.